Éditions Larousse: Changes in shareholding and management

 In 1983, the Larousse company, which had remained a family business for more than 125 years, joined CEP Communication, then the Cité group.
-The latter was absorbed by Havas, in 1997, then by Vivendi.
+The latter was absorbed by Havas in 1997, then by Vivendi.

 In 2004, following the ousting of Jean-Marie Messier and the dismantling of Vivendi, Larousse joined the Hachette group (Éditions Larousse company), its editorial fund belonging to the Lagardère group (Larousse SA company) through a management lease contract.

-In 2006, was appointed by Hachette Livre as chief executive officer of Larousse Isabelle Jeuge-Maynart, also director of the Hachette Éducation branch and CEO of Hachette Board Games.
+In 2006, Isabelle Jeuge-Maynart was appointed by Hachette Livre as President and CEO of Larousse.
+She is also Director of the Hachette Education division and CEO of Hachette Board Games.

 Over the years, and with the reduction in the company's workforce, Larousse gradually shared its historic premises, located from 15 to 21 rue du Montparnasse, with Fayard and Armand Colin and, since 2016, with Le Livre de poche, Stock, Calmann-Lévy, etc.

 Other publications

 Linguistics

 Larousse also publishes journals and essays on language and the French language, including the general public periodical Vie et langage published between 1952 and 1974, and whose editor-in-chief was Alain Guillermou, as well as specialized journals like Langages (from 1966) or Langue française (from 1969).
-We can also cite linguistics works, like those published, in the 1970s, in the collection "Langue et langage" under the direction of Jean Dubois.
+Other examples include works on linguistics, such as those published in the 1970s in the "Langue et langage" collection edited by Jean Dubois.